micmejia/bible-dump/AMPC/Matthew/Matt 2.md

-Then he awoke and arose and [[^m]tenderly] took the Child and His mother and came into the land of Israel.
+Then he awoke and arose and [tenderly] took the Child and His mother and came into the land of Israel.